Orange County Family Attorney, Practicing Only Family Law Since 2005

 He has extensive experience in adoption, alimony, child custody, child support divorce, domestic violence injunctions, enforcement of family law court decrees, divorce by mediation or in court, military family issues, modifications of the original terms of the divorce, name changes, paternity disputes, prenuptial agreements and state child protection issues.

 Orange county family law and divorce attorney Mejias has represented clients in over 50 trials and 200 divorce mediations.
 His training and experience makes it possible for him to use all of the available aspects of laws to achieve the most favorable outcome he could obtain for you.

-During the free initial consultation he will listen to your explanation of your family situation, outline a workable plan to resolve your legal issues and inform you of the amount of the retainer fee for his services.
+During the initial consultation he will listen to your explanation of your family situation, outline a workable plan to resolve your legal issues and inform you of the amount of the retainer fee for his services.
 The fees are almost always a fixed amount, not based on hourly rates.

 Mr. Mejias will also keep you as informed about your case as you require by answering your emails and phone calls within 24 hours during work hours.

 At AAA Family Law we represent our clients from initial consultation through mediation and trial, up to the Florida District Courts of Appeals.
 For family law cases at the trial court level we can represent you anywhere in the Orlando Metro area.
 As a family law appeals lawyer, attorney Mejias can represent you in all of the District Courts of Appeal in Florida.